2005 UCLA Bruins football team

 The 2005 UCLA Bruins football team represented the University of California, Los Angeles in the 2005 NCAA Division I-A football season.
 They played their home games at the Rose Bowl in Pasadena, California and were coached by Karl Dorrell.
 It was Dorrell's third season as the UCLA head coach.
 The Bruins finished 10–2 overall, and were third in the Pacific-10 Conference with a 6–2 record.
 The Bruins were invited to play in the Vitalis Sun Bowl vs. Northwestern on December 30, 2005.
 After giving up 22 unanswered points in the first quarter, the Bruins came back to win 50–38.
 The team was ranked #16 in the final AP Poll and #13 in the final Coaches Poll.

-Pre-season

-UCLA was ranked #24 by Lindy's and #19 by Blue Ribbon in the pre-season polls.